-Modern figurative windows are usually characterized by fine mouth-blown cathedral glass and have very little paint, usually on flesh pieces.
-Instead of painting the fine details such as robe folds or wood grain, glass is carefully chosen for it’s character to replicate these details.
-Additionally, the use of mouth-blown cathedral glass over opalescent glass lends itself to more vibrant and striking colors.
-Where opals are more opaque and provide denser colors, mouth-blown glass is more translucent, allowing more sunlight to filter through and thus brighter windows.
+Modern figurative windows are usually characterized by fine, mouth-blown cathedral glass and have very little paint (usually confined to flesh areas such as faces and hands).
+Instead of painting the fine details such as robe folds or wood grain, artist-designers carefully choose glass for its character and ability to replicate these details.
+Additionally, mouth-blown cathedral glass lends itself to more vibrant and striking colors in comparison to opalescent glass.
+Where opals are more opaque and provide denser colors, mouth-blown glass has greater transparency, which allows more sunlight to filter through, thus creating brighter windows.

 Modern Figurative stained-glass windows generally consist of a biblical scene with figures (to tell the story of Christ) or saints (to highlight their life story or pay homage).